rust-lang/rfcs/text/0000-dyn-upcasting.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-* Should we make upcasting opt-in or take other steps to affect vtable size?
+* Should we make upcasting opt-in in some form to limit vtable size by default?
 The current inclination of the lang-team is "no", but it would be useful to gather data on how much supporting upcasting contributors to overall binary size.

 # Future possibilities
 [future-possibilities]: #future-possibilities